Profumo affair: Personal statement

 The newly elected leader of the opposition Labour Party, Harold Wilson, was initially advised by his colleagues to have nothing to do with Wigg's private dossier on the Profumo rumours.
 On 21 March, with the press furore over the "missing witness" at its height, the party changed its stance.
 During a House of Commons debate, Wigg used parliamentary privilege to ask the Home Secretary to categorically deny the truth of rumours connecting "a minister" to Keeler, Rice-Davies and the Edgecombe shooting.
 He did not name Profumo, who was not in the House.
 Later in the debate Barbara Castle, the Labour MP for Blackburn, referred to the "missing witness" and hinted at a possible perversion of justice.
 The Home Secretary, Henry Brooke, refused to comment, adding that Wigg and Castle should "seek other means of making these insinuations if they are prepared to substantiate them".

 At the conclusion of the debate, the government's law officers and Chief Whip agreed that Profumo should assert his innocence in a personal statement to the House.
 Such statements are, by long-standing tradition, made on the particular honour of the member and are accepted by the House without question.
-In the early hours of 22 March Profumo and his lawyers met with ministers and together agreed an appropriate wording.
+In the early hours of 22 March Profumo and his lawyers met with ministers and together agreed on an appropriate wording.
 Later that morning Profumo made his statement to a crowded House.
 He acknowledged friendships with Keeler and Ward, the former of whom, he said, he had last seen in December 1961.
 He had met "a Mr Ivanov" twice, also in 1961.
 He stated: "There was no impropriety whatsoever in my acquaintanceship with Miss Keeler", and added: "I shall not hesitate to issue writs for libel and slander if scandalous allegations are made or repeated outside the House."
 That afternoon, Profumo was photographed at Sandown Park Racecourse in the company of the Queen Mother.

 While the matter was officially considered closed, many individual MPs had doubts, although none openly expressed disbelief at this stage.
 Wigg later said that he left the House that morning "with black rage in my heart because I knew what the facts were.
 I knew the truth."
 Most newspapers were editorially non-committal; only The Guardian, under the headline "Mr Profumo clears the air", stated openly that the statement should be taken at its face value.
 Within a few days press attention was distracted by the re-emergence of Keeler in Madrid.
 She expressed astonishment at the fuss her absence had caused, adding that her friendship with Profumo and his wife was entirely innocent and that she had many friends in important positions.
 Keeler claimed that she had not deliberately missed the Edgecombe trial but had been confused about the date.
 She was required to forfeit her recognizance of £40, but no other action was taken against her.